 Census data is important on both the national and local level.
 Population counts help determine the number of seats a state occupies in the U.S. House of Representatives.
 This process is called apportionment.
 Every state is entitled to at least one representative in the House, but as a state’s population grows, the state gains representation.

 Apportionment can change every 10 years.
-In 2010, the state of New York lost two representatives because of a declining population.
-The state of Texas, on the other hand, gained four seats.
-California, the most populous state, retained its 53 representatives in the House.
-California’s number of representatives stayed the same for the first time in the state’s history.
+In 2020, the state of New York lost two representatives because of a declining population.
+The state of Texas, on the other hand, gained two seats.
+California, the most populous state, lost one of its 53 representatives in the House, so it now has 52 representatives.

 Census data also determines how federal funding is distributed across the country.
 Federal funding is money provided by the national government for such projects and services as hospitals, schools, bridges, job-training centers, and emergency services.
 An area with a large number of elderly citizens, for example, may qualify for more funding for hospitals and nursing homes.
 A densely populated urban area may benefit from increased funding for public transportation.